-The Company follows the provisions of SFAS No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets" ("Statement 144").
+The Company and its investments in real estate partnerships follow the provisions of SFAS No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets" ("Statement 144").
 In accordance with Statement 144, the Company classifies an operating property or a property in development as held-for-sale when the Company determines that the property is available for immediate sale in its present condition, the property is being actively marketed for sale, and management believes it is probable that a sale will be consummated.
 Given the nature of all real estate sales contracts, it is not unusual for such contracts to allow prospective buyers a period of time to evaluate the property prior to formal acceptance of the contract.
 In addition, certain other matters critical to the final sale, such as financing arrangements, often remain pending even upon contract acceptance.
 As a result, properties under contract may not close within the expected time period, or may not close at all.
 Due to these uncertainties, it is not likely that the Company can meet the criteria of Statement 144 prior to the sale formally closing.
 Therefore, any properties categorized as held-for-sale represent only those properties that management has determined are probable to close within the requirements set forth in Statement 144.
 Operating properties held-for-sale are carried at the lower of cost or fair value less costs to sell.
-Depreciation and amortization are suspended during the held-for-sale period.
+The recording of depreciation and amortization expense is suspended during the held-for-sale period.

-In accordance with Statement 144, when the Company sells a property or classifies a property as held-for-sale and will not have significant continuing involvement in the operation of the property, the operations of the property are eliminated from ongoing operations.
+In accordance with Statement 144, when the Company sells a property or classifies a property as held-for-sale and will not have significant continuing involvement in the operation of the property, the operations of the property are eliminated from ongoing operations and classified in discontinued operations.
 Its operations, including any mortgage interest and gain on sale, are reported in discontinued operations so that the operations and cash flows are clearly distinguished.
-Once classified in discontinued operations, these properties are eliminated from ongoing operations.
-Prior periods are also represented to reflect the operations of these properties as discontinued operations.
+Prior periods are also re-presented to reflect the operations of these properties as discontinued operations.
 When the Company sells operating properties to its joint ventures or to third parties, and will have continuing involvement, the operations and gains on sales are included in income from continuing operations.

-The Company reviews its real estate portfolio for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable based upon expected undiscounted cash flows from the property.
-The Company determines impairment by comparing the property's carrying value to an estimate of fair value based upon varying methods such as i) estimating future discounted cash flows, ii) determining resale values by market, or iii) applying a capitalization rate to net operating income using prevailing rates in a given market.
+The Company reviews its real estate portfolio including the properties owned through investments in real estate partnerships for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable based upon expected undiscounted cash flows from the property.
+The Company determines impairment by comparing the property's carrying value to an estimate of fair value based upon varying methods such as i) estimating undiscounted future cash flows, ii) determining resale values by market through appraisal information, or iii) applying a capitalization rate to net operating income using prevailing rates in a given market.
 These methods of determining fair value can fluctuate significantly as a result of a number of factors, including changes in the general economy of those markets in which the Company operates, tenant credit quality, and demand for new retail stores.
-During the six months ended June 30, 2008, the Company established a provision for loss of \$716,000 to adjust a real estate investment to its estimated fair value.
+During the nine months ended September 30, 2008, the Company established a provision for an impairment loss of \$716,000 to adjust a real estate investment to its estimated fair value and no provision for loss was recorded for any properties owned through investments in real estate partnerships.